 After sautéing the apples, allow time for the apples to cool before filling and baking the pie.
 This is a good time to roll out your dough.

-After assembling the pie, it takes about 2 hours to bake, which is a long time, but the slow baking ensures a deliciously crumbly, flaky crust.
+After assembling the pie, it takes about 2 hours to bake, which is a long time, but the slow baking ensures a deliciously crumbly, flaky crust, and a soft custardy filling.

 Hot Buttered Rum Apple Pie